Yandex Cloud

 NAME CLASS HOSTS ADDRESS PORTS AGE

-2. Follow the https://<domain_name> link and make sure that your application is successfully published.
+2. Follow the https://<domain_name> link to make sure your application is successfully published.

 Note